As seen in:

 Pro Tip: IT certifications like the CCNA can help a DevOps resume.
 Even so, a solid GitHub portfolio or personal website can beat any cert.

 Not sure what else to put on a DevOps consultant resume?
-See our guide: What To Put On A Resume To Make It Perfect [Tips & Examples]
+See our guide: Things to Put On a Resume to Make It Perfect

 Like a good captcha, a resume for DevOps has to show you're not a robot.